Large Format Retail presenting compelling opportunities for investors

 Damian Collins, Chairman of Westbridge Funds Management, discusses a key opportunity unfolding in the commercial property market and how Westbridge is responding.

-While the acceleration of e-commerce has challenged certain retail models, others are offering increasingly compelling opportunities for fund managers and investors.
+While the acceleration of e-commerce has reshaped shopping behaviours and challenged certain retail models, others are offering increasingly compelling opportunities for fund managers and investors.

 The Large Format Retail (LFR) sector, in particular, is a sub-market we’ve been keeping a close eye on at Westbridge, with its unique model and demand dynamics signalling promising prospects for the years ahead.